KeremTAN/Java-Spring/README.md

 --------------------------------- </br>

 #### Inversion of Control(IoC) in Briefly </br>
-&nbsp;  When a class uses another class, the class controls the another class.</br>
+When a class uses another class, the class controls the another class.</br>
 For example, the save behavior of an object calls the save behavior of another object which is a component of the object which is created within itself in some situations. </br>
 In some cases, we want to take that control back into our own hands. </br>
 This is the inversion of control paradigm.</br>